BozhidarVelikov/schematik-core/README.md

     enabled="true"
 />
 ```

-### Queries
-TODO: Add content here.

-Check src/main/java/org/schematik/data/hibernate/test for an example on how to use queries.

 ### Scheduled Tasks
 Scheduled tasks can be used for processes that need to run at a specific time.
 In order to
 create a scheduled task, you need to implement the interface `IScheduledTask` and register the